ronanlevesque/ronanlevesque/src/pages/articles/2020-04-20-react-and-atomic-css.md

 etc.
 ```

-Writing all those rules will provide us with a solid way to ensure that we follow design guidelines: at Algolia, if a designer wants to add a new color to the website, the only thing to do will be adding it inside my configuration file.
+Writing all those rules will provide us with a solid way to ensure that we follow design guidelines: at Algolia, if a designer wants to add a new color to the website, the only thing to do will be to add it inside my configuration file.
 It will be available as a single, one-purpose class.

 To sum things up, the goal of Atomic CSS is to: